Sorry, you need to enable JavaScript to visit this website.

 • sustainability education.

-The Concept also urges the expansion of the topics of global education in the Eco-School Education and Training Program (Ökoiskolai nevelési-oktatási program), taking into account the following areas:
+The Concept also urges the expansion of the topics of global education in the Eco-School Education and Training Program (Ökoiskolai nevelési-oktatási program), considering the following areas:

 • respect for human dignity and solidarity,